sermonarchives/blog/content/sermons/from-repentance-to-hope-1992.md

 thumbnail: "/images/sermons/0062/3LentC-3-22-1992-1-1200.jpg"
 sermon_number: "0062"
 ---
 _This Lenten sermon is from 1992 and appears to be printed out from a computer, then highlighted in yellow and marked with black ink.
 The text mentions that it is World Hunger Sunday.
-Presumably, the sermon was preached in Seymour, WI._
+The sermon was preached in Seymour, WI._

 <!--more-->